JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 - I can confirm that the page rendered satisfactory across all devices.
 - I can also confirm that all of the buttons worked across all devices, navigation took the users to the correct place and the game played as intended.
 - I can confirm the game will reset upon being asked to.
+- During testing my friend on a bigger resolution size noted that there is blue under the footer, as my screen cannot go to that size i cannot check from my laptop.
+All of the responsive testing from the developer options showed no blue underneath

 ## Key project goals
 - The desired outcome of this project was to create a simple game of chance that will keep the user occupied for hours, if i had more time i would have liked to included 2 more difficulties, one easier with 2 less lives and one easier with 5 extra lives.
 I would have also liked to include a scoreboard that would allow recent players to see their most recent scores.